thinkshout/thinkshout/_wonderlab/consent-based-calibration/ethics.md

 But all is not lost!
 The Internet _is_ still free and open, and we have the power to create experiences that respect our audiences individuality without eroding their identities.

-<blockquote>Our digital experiences should reflect how we engage with the real world.
+>Our digital experiences should reflect how we engage with the real world.
 They should allow us to choose our own personas during an experience, maybe even change them half way through.
-Consent based calibration builds the foundational trust that is needed to deepen engagement, and, ultimately increase the impact of whatever KPIs dictate the health of an organization in our digital environments.</blockquote>
+Consent based calibration builds the foundational trust that is needed to deepen engagement, and, ultimately increase the impact of whatever KPIs dictate the health of an organization in our digital environments.

 Rather than gathering every possible piece of information without a user’s consent, just ask a user what type of journey they would like to take.
 This is not a radical concept.
 When you walk into a store, you are, typically, not secretly tracked and presented with items to purchase based on your “profile”.
 A person simply *asks* what you are looking for and, if they can help, begins to guide your shopping experience.
 When you meet people at a party, depending on your mood that night, you get to control how you define yourself, and it’s ok if you’re outgoing and owning the dance floor one night, and relaxing in the corner and talking with a friend another.
 Our digital experiences should reflect how we engage with the real world.
 They should allow us to choose our own personas during an experience, maybe even change them half way through.